CharlesCarley/Cloud/README.md

 CustomCloud is a collection of tools and libraries that allows a  movable cloud which can be set up on a local computer, virtual machine, or remote server.

 _This project is still largely unfinished, and should be kept private.
-Not just because it shows how ambitiously mediocre I am, but i'm out of time to work on it.
-I'm making it public because it shows some database/REST experience.
-Even though primitive at best_
+Not just because it shows how ambitiously mediocre I am, but it's unfinished.
+I'm out of time to work on it, so I'm making it public because it shows some database / REST experience.
+(Even though primitive at best)_

 ## Architectural overview